Custodial Services & Events Support

 Office Mix: Facilities provides a small recycling container for each office on campus.
 In these containers you can place all office mixed paper, computer paper, envelopes, newspaper, magazines, telephone books, card stock, file folders and manila envelopes.
 You may not dispose of food wrapping, wax paper, coffee cups, tissues, paper towels, plastics or vinyls in these containers.

 Cardboard: Corrugated cardboard can be picked up by your building custodian.
 Cardboard can also be left off by the large tote recycle containers which are in all campus building.
 Pizza boxes or food wrapped cardboard containers are not allowed.

 Metal: Metal is picked up by appointment only.
-A Facilities work order must be submitted.
+A Facilities Work Order must be submitted (please see Accessing SchoolDude).
 We ask that you discard all non-metal parts before pickup.

 Computer monitors and TV's: Computer monitors and TV's can no longer be placed in the normal waste stream.
-To dispose of a monitor or TV, please submit a Facilities Services workorder.
+To dispose of a monitor or TV, please submit a Facilities Work Order (please see Accessing SchoolDude).